How do you serve wine through a letterbox?

 Indeed, if there are two people more familiar with front doors than your typical postman, they’re Joe and Santiago.
 As determined entrepreneurs, they resolved to ensure that when you return from a hard day’s work there’s wine waiting on the doormat.

 It takes a lot of bottle to launch a start-up, and the pair served up their invention and inspirational concept to the CNBC network TV series Pop Up Start Up.
 It paid off: they won the show and a £20,000 cash prize.

 They worked closely with e-commerce giant Alibaba to create prototypes of their unique bottles – and brought the idea to life.
-After several years of fermentation, Garçon Wines was finally born.
+After several years of fermentation, Garçon Wines was finally bornwith bottle supply from the UK.
 The wine industry has never been the same since.

-Joe and Santiago originally planned to create a British wine club, but global interest forced them to think big.
-Garçon has now protected its intellectual property in 35 countries for several designs of the world’s first full-size postable wine bottles, and is extending its packaging and wholesale business internationally.
+Joe and Santiago originally planned to create a British wine club, but global interest in their bottles forced them to think big.
+Garçon has now protected its intellectual property in the UK and a further 34 countries for a large portfolio of designs of the world’s first full-size postable wine bottles, and is extending its packaging and wholesale business internationally.

 It’s breaking new ground by supplying multi-packs for shops that are easier for retailers to store and for consumers to carry home.